Battle of Hefei (253): Aftermath

 As Zhuge Ke and the Wu army withdrew from Xincheng, many of the sick and wounded soldiers died along the way or were taken prisoner by Sima Fu and his reinforcements.
 Zhuge Ke showed no concern towards them.

 At Xunyang, Zhuge Ke halted and made plans to create an agricultural colony.
 The Wu emperor Sun Liang sent several edicts recalling Zhuge Ke and his army to the capital.
 Slowly, Zhuge Ke sent the soldiers home.
 After this, popular opinion turned sharply against Zhuge Ke, as the resentment of the widowed, orphaned and maimed far outweighing the goodwill Zhuge Ke had earned with his economic reforms in 252.
+Zhuge Ke was later killed in a coup in late 253.

 15 years later, the Wu emperor Sun Hao ordered the general Ding Feng to lead an army to attack Hefei again.
 However, neither side saw any significant action, and the campaign ended after Ding Feng exchanged some letters with the Jin general Shi Bao, who was guarding Hefei.

 In popular culture

 The battle is featured as a playable stage in Koei's video game series Dynasty Warriors.
 In 7, playable under the new Jin dynasty story, the battle is known as the "Battle of New Hefei Castle", and is not to be confused with another stage (Battle of Hefei Castle), which refers to the Battle of Hefei (234) and appears along with the former battle in the succeeding installment.
-In the game, however, Sima Shi, Sima Zhao, and Zhuge Dan also appear on the Wei side, despite they are considered Jin officers.
+In the game, however, Sima Shi, Sima Zhao, and Zhuge Dan also appear on the Wei side, despite being considered Jin officers.